zen66ten/redarmor/README.md

 the served certificate, and classifies it as OK, Warning, Critical, or Expired based on days remaining until `NotAfter`.

-Named after the Red Armor from Quake 3 Arena: 100 points of protection that respawns every 25 seconds.
-If you don't keep picking it up, your protection lapses and you're exposed.
-A TLS certificate works the same way: renew it on schedule or the protection lapses.
-Redarmor watches whether your armor is still up.

 ## Status

 v1 in progress: sequential host checker, stdlib only.